Get us in your inbox

 Advertising

-Just outside of Philadelphia is this large, 40-room, late-19th century castle that was built using limestone and greystone to resemble the famous Alnwick Castle in England.
+Just outside of Philadelphia is the large, 40-room, late-19th century Grey Towers Castle, which was built using limestone and greystone to resemble the famous Alnwick Castle in England.
 The structure was the home of sugar magnate William Welsh Harrison and includes an extravagant-looking ballroom and dining hall.
-Today, it is part of the Arcadia University campus and is used as an administrative office as well as a space to host college events.
+Today, it is part of the Arcadia University campus and is used as an administrative office and a space to host college events.

 Advertising